 weREWILD on MindBodyGreen: Psychological Rewilding Paving a New Way Forward

-Following is the original piece I wrote for MindBodyGreen April 2020.
+Following is an original piece I wrote for MindBodyGreen April 2020, as the pandemic was really setting in.

 For years, I witnessed—in group circles, on social media, with my clients and within myself—a collective mourning for loss of community and connection, a felt sense of impending ecological disaster, and desperate searches for experiences that will return many in the Western culture to feeling whole, embodied, wild, free, and purposeful.
 Mostly these are subtle and unconscious pleas to reconnect, return, and reclaim untamed, intuitive, and unique parts of ourselves secreted away.
 Messy, beautiful and difficult, all at once.